pichim/PES_Board/docs/markdown/ir_sensor.md

 ### Calibration

-The sensor returns distances in normalised volts, which we then scale to millivolts, there for it is necessary to convert the signal to a unit of length.
+The sensor returns distances in normalized volts, which we then scale to millivolts, therefore it is necessary to convert the signal to a unit of length.
 To do so, it is necessary to determine the function (mapping) that converts the signal from millivolts into a distance in centimeters.
 This function can be determined by the calibration process.
-The calibration process is described in the folowing section.
+The calibration process is described in the following section.

 ><b>For what do we need the calibration?</b><br>